Bindoon, Western Australia

 Bindoon is a town 84 km from Perth city on the Great Northern Highway within the Shire of Chittering.

+History

 The name Bindoon is thought to be Aboriginal in origin and to mean "place where the yams grow".
 The name has been in use in the area since 1843 when an early settler, William Brockman, named the property he had surveyed as Bindoon.
 The townsite was gazetted in 1953.